NateEag/nateeag.com/pages/software/ideas.md

 In tandem with this, I would like some tools that can analyze the data locally on my system to show me the big-picture trends.

+Since I first conceived of this idea, I have learned about [GadgetBridge](https://gadgetbridge.org/) and have purchased a [BangleJS smartwatch](https://banglejs.com/).
+I'm not sure what the precise next steps are, but I have working hardware now.

 ## Open Source GPS Track Analyzer